Planning PhD Program Requirements

 Annual Progress Reports

 SGS requires that a progress review meeting is held at least once per academic year (or more often as required).
 In no case should the supervisory committee go more than 12-14 months without holding a meeting.
-At the progress review meeting the Supervisory Committee will assess progress and plans for the following year and provide feedback on the annual progress report, which must be submitted to the graduate office for review by the Associate Chair, Graduate no later than July 1.
+At the progress review meeting the Supervisory Committee will assess progress (with a primary focus on progress toward completion of degree requirements) and plans for the following year and will provide feedback on the annual progress report form , which must be submitted to the graduate office for review by the Associate Chair no later than July 1.
 The report is recorded in the student’s departmental and Acorn records.
-It is the responsibility of the student to schedule progress report meetings.
+It is the responsibility of the student to schedule progress report meetings and to prepare the draft progress report in advance, for discussion at the meeting.

-For the first progress meeting (normally held between early April to late June in year 1), the student should fill out the annual progress report form and bring a draft comprehensive reading list for discussion to the meeting.
+For the first progress meeting (normally held between early April to late June in year 1), the student should bring a draft comprehensive reading list for discussion to the meeting.
 The timeline for writing the comprehensive exam should be established at this meeting.
 The student should also include 2-3 paragraphs on the proposed thesis area or topic.

 Annual reports for each subsequent year should take place within 12-14 months of the last meeting.
-The annual progress meeting can be combined with other meetings (such as comprehensive, proposal or thesis exams).
-The annual report in years 2 and higher should include a list of activities undertaken in the past year, such as publications, courses, conference presentations, teacher training activities, professional development activities and progress on the dissertation (data collection, number of interviews completed and transcribed, document analysis undertaken, chapters completed, etc.).
-Progress reports can also be accompanied by materials such as draft questionnaires and interview guides, initial tabulations and analysis of results, and chapter summaries.
+The annual progress meeting can be combined with other meetings (such as comprehensive, proposal or thesis exams) if the progress report has been completed in addition to any exam forms.
+The annual report in years 2 and higher should include a summary of progress toward candidacy and dissertation requirements, such as exams, fieldwork and data collection, data analysis, and chapters completed.
+It may also include a list of other academic activities undertaken in the past year (e.g. publications, conference presentations, teaching, etc.) Progress reports can also be accompanied by materials such as draft questionnaires and interview guides, initial tabulations and analysis of results, and chapter summaries.
 The student should also construct a timeline for work to be completed and activities to be undertaken in the following year.

-If a Supervisory Committee reports that a student’s progress is unsatisfactory in each of two consecutive meetings, various sanctions may be recommended, including ineligibility for fellowships or termination of registration.
+If a Supervisory Committee reports that a student’s progress is unsatisfactory in each of two consecutive meetings, the graduate office will follow up with the supervisor to discuss.
+If a supervisory committee reports unsatisfactory progress over two consecutive meetings, the department may recommend to the School of Graduate Studies the termination of registration of the student.
 A student who, through their own neglect, fails to have a meeting within 12-14 months of their last meeting will be considered to have received an unsatisfactory progress report from the committee.

 PhD Comprehensive Exam